Constructions and performance of hyperbolic and semi-hyperbolic Floquet codes: Constructions

 \subsubsection{Overhead reduction}

+In this section we study the reduction in qubit overhead that can be achieved using hyperbolic Floquet codes below threshold, for both EM3 and SD6 noise models.

+\Cref{fig:planar_vs_hyperbolic_medium_sized} analyses the performance of hyperbolic Floquet codes requiring only a few hundred physical qubits.
+In \Cref{subfig:planar_vs_hyperbolic_32_qubits_em3} we simulate the performance of a $[[600,32,d_e=6]]$ hyperbolic Floquet code derived from a 4.10.10 tiling compared to 32 copies of planar honeycomb codes for the Majorana-inspired EM3 noise model, which assumes direct pair measurements.
+Achieving the same performance as the hyperbolic Floquet code using planar honeycomb codes requires 6,912 physical qubits ($11.5\times$ more qubits than the hyperbolic Floquet code).
+Furthermore, planar honeycomb codes are already known to be $2\times$ to $6\times$ more efficient than surface codes for comparable noise models that assume compilation into direct two-qubit Pauli measurements~\cite{Chao2020optimizationof,paetznick2023performance,gidney2022pair}.

+We also show a comparison of a $[[336,44,d_s=6]]$ hyperbolic Floquet code (from an 8.8.8 tiling) in \Cref{subfig:planar_vs_hyperbolic_44_qubits_sd6}, compared to 44 copies of rotated surface codes, for the standard circuit-level depolarising (SD6 noise model).
+Including ancillas, the hyperbolic Floquet code requires 840 physical qubits whereas the surface codes require 2156 physical qubits ($2.6\times$ more than the hyperbolic Floquet code).

-In \Cref{subfig:planar_vs_hyperbolic_674_qubits_em3} we consider the Majorana-inspired EM3 noise model, which assumes noisy direct measurement of two-qubit Pauli operators.
+We consider larger examples, which achieve an even larger relative reduction in resources compared to Euclidean codes, in \Cref{fig:planar_vs_hyperbolic_674_qubits}.
+In \Cref{subfig:planar_vs_hyperbolic_674_qubits_em3} we consider the EM3 noise model, which assumes noisy direct measurement of two-qubit Pauli operators.
 We simulate the performance of an $l=2$ [[21504,674,12]] semi-hyperbolic Floquet code, which belongs to the family of semi-hyperbolic Floquet codes described in \Cref{tab:semi_hyperbolic_674_logicals_family}.
 We compare the logical error rate performance of the [[21504,674,12]] code with honeycomb codes for encoding 674 logical qubits over 192 time steps.
 We find that the semi-hyperbolic Floquet code matches the performance of $d=16$ honeycomb codes using $1,035,264$ physical qubits, corresponding to a $48\times$ reduction in qubit overhead.
-Honeycomb codes are already known to be $2\times$ to $6\times$ more efficient than surface codes for comparable noise models that assume compilation into direct two-qubit Pauli measurements~\cite{Chao2020optimizationof,paetznick2023performance,gidney2022pair}.
 Therefore, given a platform permitting direct two-qubit Pauli measurements and semi-hyperbolic qubit connectivity (e.g.~using a modular architecture), our results suggest that semi-hyperbolic Floquet codes can require over $100\times$ fewer physical qubits than the surface code circuits from Refs.~\cite{Chao2020optimizationof,paetznick2023performance,gidney2022pair} for an EM3 noise model at around $p=0.1\%$.

 Using a least-squares fit of the four left-most data points to extrapolate the red curve in \Cref{subfig:planar_vs_hyperbolic_674_qubits_em3} to lower physical error rates, we estimate that the [[21504,674,12]] semi-hyperbolic Floquet code has a logical error rate of $\approx 1.8\times 10^{-11}$ at $p=0.1\%$ for the EM3 noise model.
 This implies a logical error rate per logical qubit of $\approx 2.7\times 10^{-14}$, or $\approx 4.2\times 10^{-16}$ per logical qubit per round.
 We therefore project that we can reach well below the ``teraquop regime''~\cite{gidney2021fault} of $10^{-12}$ logical failure rates using only 32 physical qubits per logical qubit.
 In contrast, planar honeycomb codes have been shown to require from 600~\cite{gidney2021fault} to 2000~\cite{paetznick2023performance} physical qubits per logical qubit to achieve the teraquop regime using the same noise model in prior work.